MillenniumMachines/MillenniumOS/README.md

 M558 K2 P8 C"probe" H2 A10 S0.01 T1200 F300:50
 ```

+You will also want to remove any manual tool definitions from your configuration, as MillenniumOS manages tools through the `M4000` and `M4001` custom M-codes - remove any lines in your config.g that use the `M563` command, and also any lines which refer to tools which would have been created by these commands (e.g. `G10 P<toolnumber>`).

 ## Warnings
 Due to a some issues with RRF as it currently stands, there are a small number of situations where you can shoot yourself in the foot when running MillenniumOS macros outside of a print file these are: